 Other Terms for and Alternatives to Environmental, Social, and Governance Criteria (ESG)

 An increasing number of people are seeking to match their investment approach with their values, and different terms are used for doing this.
-Common terms that intersect and overlap with CSG criteria are:
+Common terms that intersect and overlap with ESG criteria are as follows:

 - Corporate social responsibility investing (CSR): CSR typically refers to the exclusion of “sin stocks.”